stepweaver/silent-auction/README.md

    - The SQL already includes enabling Realtime for the `bids` table
 5. **If you have an EXISTING database**: Run `supabase-migration.sql` first to update the bids table schema, then run the rest of `supabase-schema.sql` for any missing tables/views
 6. Verify Realtime is enabled:

    - Go to **Database → Tables**
    - Click on the `bids` table
    - Check that "Enable Realtime" is toggled ON in the table settings
    - Alternatively, ensure Realtime is enabled for your project: **Project Settings → API → Realtime**

+7. **Set up Supabase Keep-Alive (Prevent Free Tier Pausing):**
+   - Go to **SQL Editor** in your Supabase dashboard
+   - Run the contents of `supabase-heartbeat-migration.sql` to create the heartbeat table
+   - This creates a simple table that GitHub Actions can ping to keep your Supabase project active
+   - See the [Keep-Alive Setup](#keep-alive-setup) section below for GitHub Actions configuration

 ### 3. Environment Variables